Florida Geriatrics Society - Advancing Geriatric Care in Florida Since 1989

 On March 11, 2020, the World Health Organization announced that the current coronavirus outbreak, COVID-19 was declared a Global Pandemic.
 Since then the WHO, the CDC and FL Dept of Health continuously updates their websites with current data, guidelines and other resources and materials to reflect the current status of the Pandemic.

 Everyone is at risk of getting COVID-19 although the outcomes and severity of the illness is varied from experiencing no symptoms or mild symptoms to death.
 Know your risk level and help to protect those that are at higher risk for severe illness.
-Do your part by knowing and practicing social distancing, frequent washing of hands, wearing a face mask over your mouth and nose, and limiting any large group gatherings can help to stop the spread of the virus and keep community spread controlled.
+Do your part by knowing and practicing social distancing, frequent washing of hands, wearing a face mask over your mouth and nose, limiting large group gatherings and receiving your COVID-19 vaccination.

 To learn more about the daily testing, hospitalizations or deaths in Florida, your county or zip code, click here to view the DOH Dashboard